jerhon/developer-notes/windows-server/initial-setup.md

 # Windows Server Initial Setup

-Some basic commands to get Windows Server off the ground running from the commandline.
+Some basic commands to get Windows Server off the ground running from the command line.
 I last used this against Windows Server 2016.
+I wanted to learn the powershell commands so that I didn't have to manually use the GUI.

 # Initial Configuration Steps